Signs and Symptoms

 - Greasy foul-smelling stools

 - Weight loss

-Patients with coeliac disease will not typically have all of these symptoms, but may have a selection from this list.
+Patients with untreated coeliac disease will not typically have all of these symptoms, but may have a selection from this list.
 These symptoms are present in a variety of other conditions, and so a diagnosis of coeliac disease may be missed or delayed -- sometimes for years.
 Children with coeliac disease may experience failure to thrive, delayed growth and development, delayed onset of puberty, and short stature.
-Adults with coeliac disease may also experience infertility.
+Adults with untreated coeliac disease may also experience infertility.
 Some patients with coeliac disease have dermatitis herpetiformis, a disease that causes itchy blisters on the skin.
 There is also an increased risk for developing osteoporosis and intestinal lymphoma, a form of cancer.